Peter-CYF/ads1/week-2/README.md

 ## Advanced Recursion

 So far all the recursion we have looked at makes a single recursive call within the recursive function.
-Most problems of this nature can be easily solved with simple iterative loops.
-However, recursion's power really becomes evident when we can recursively split a problem into smaller problems and solve each problem independently.
+Most problems of this nature can be solved more simply with loops.
+However, recursion becomes easier to work with than loops when we have problems that we can split into many smaller problems which can be solved in the same way.

 ### Recursing over Tree structures

-As you may have observed from the exercises, using an iterative approach to work with trees is not altogether straightforward.
+As you may have noticed when you were doing the exercises, it is difficult to work with trees using loops.
 Trees vary in depth, and some branches may be longer than others.

 Using recursion to visit every node on a tree is however relatively simple.
 We begin by visiting the root node.
-We read any data attached to the root node and execute the operation we wish to perform, then we make recursive calls on each of the root node's children.
-Conceptually speaking, we are splitting each branch of the tree off into a new tree.
+We read any data attached to the root node, do what our function is supposed to with it, then make recursive calls on each of the root node's children.
+In a way we are splitting each branch of the tree off into a new tree.
 We do this again and again until we arrive at the leaf nodes.

 ```js
 var repositoryData = {